Qualifications for a Grant

 Step 2: Provide documentation of family income.

 - If you are required to file a tax return, please supply the first page of your most current completed tax return.
+Please black out your social security number and date of birth.

 Step 3: Provide current documentation of diagnosis